Wolfgang Weber (journalist): Life and work

-After producing more than 900 reports in 40 years with about 3.000 published photos, he started in the 60th a new career with reports for television until the 80th.
-He was one of the very few journalist, who were allowed to film in China before, during and after Maos Cultural Revolution.
-He was the only, who documented the development of the Cabora Bassa dam over 10 years with all its sozial and political aspects and problems.
-As a freelance journalist, he had access to many well-known personalities of the time.
-And he made portraits of interesting statesmen often in the near and middle east, like Ben Gurion and Yassar Arafat.
+After producing more than 900 reports over 40 years and approximately 3,000 published photographs, he began a new career in television reporting in the 1960s, continuing into the 1980s.
+He was among the few journalists permitted to film in China before, during, and after the Cultural Revolution under Mao Zedong.
+He documented the development of the Cabora Bassa dam over a period of more than 10 years, covering its social and political aspects and related issues.
+As a freelance journalist, he had access to several prominent political figures of the period and produced portraits of statesmen in the Middle East, including David Ben-Gurion and Yasser Arafat.

 Although he had wife and two daughters in Cologne, he was traveling almost every day of his life.
 After his dead 1985 in Cologne nearly all his works with about 200,000 negatives, films and prints were sold to the Folkwang Museum in Essen.
 An exhibition of his life and works was held in this museum in 2004.